 - Email contact from the address on your passprepper account.

-- We'll confirm within two business days and trigger the refund through Stripe.
-It typically lands back on your card within 5–10 business days, depending on your bank.
+- We aim to reply within two business days.
+If your request meets one of the exceptions we'll trigger the refund through Stripe; it typically lands back on your card within 5-10 business days depending on your bank.

 What you get back